Racing Louisville FC ready for Challenge Cup semifinal vs. OL Reign

 LOUISVILLE, Ky.
 (WDRB) -- Coming off of the biggest regular season win in its short history, Racing Louisville FC has a chance to reach another milestone on Wednesday night.

 Louisville visits OL Reign in an NWSL Challenge Cup semifinal that kicks off at 10 p.m. from Lumen Field in Seattle.
-A win in Racing's first NWSL knockout competition match means the club would need just one more victory to win the competition and its $1 million prize.
+A win in Racing's first NWSL knockout competition match means the club would need just one more victory to win the competition.

 "We are proud of that, but at the same time, we have a great opportunity now with two games to take a trophy," Racing Louisville FC head coach Kim Björkegren said.
 "We know that we are a good team, a team that is doing better and better the whole time.
 So, I think when you have a chance to win something, you need to take it."

-Note: Editor's Note: An earlier version of this story stated Racing Louisville FC could win an $1 million prize by winning the Challenge Cup.
-That prize money has already been divided amongst the four semifinalists.
-The story has been corrected and we regret the error.